 What is the fixed interest rate on Loan Against Property?

 - A fixed interest rate implies that the lending rate is fixed for the term of your loan.
 Typically, fixed interest rates are 1% to 2% higher than current floating interest rates.

 - Fixed interest loans provide a sense of certainty to you as you know the monthly instalments and loan tenor beforehand.
-However, keep in mind that fixed rates on long-tenor loans, like loans against property, switch to floating interest in a few years, depending on your lender’s terms.
+However, keep in mind that fixed rates on long-tenor loans, like mortgage loan, switch to floating interest in a few years, depending on your lender’s terms.
 This is called a reset.